spiral/shopify-starter-kit/README.md

 #### Start

 Start command will run a webpack watcher, the Themekit deploy watcher and open a development store in new browser window.
 By default, this command runs only for development environment.
-You can modify it own remo after doing clone.

 ```bash
 npm run start